-Your first-day trek will cover a distance of roughly 4 to 5 hours (2Km) a trek to the campsite at Chikka.
-The route of your first day runs along the Hampta river and you will be camping near a waterfall at chikka.
+Your first-day trek will cover a distance of roughly 4 to 5 hours (2Km) a trek till the campsite at Chikka.
+The route of the first day runs along the Hampta river and you will camp near a waterfall at chikka.
 You will come across the small forest section enroute the first day while moving through the forests of pine, maple, and birch trees.
 The climbing for the first day will be quite gentle and smooth and you will not find any problem at the campsite as well.

 Day 2, Chikka to Balu ka Ghera

 Your second day will start from the Chikka campsite and will lead you to the campsite at Balu ka Ghera, which is the popular location from where you will get your first glimpse of the Hampta Pass.
-Your second-day trekking will be a bit lengthy for almost 6 to 7 hours, but gentle as per geography and terrain.
+Your second-day trekking will be a bit lengthy for 6 to 7 hours, but gentle as per geography and terrain.
 There is one tea stall midway, which acts as a refreshment point for all the trekkers to have some rest and start freshly.
-You will witness beautiful Jwara meadows on your second day, full of lush green nature around you.
+You will witness beautiful Jwara meadows on the second day with lush green nature around you.

 Day 3, Balu ka Ghera to Shea Goru

-You have to trek for almost 7 to 8 hours on your third day to the best campsite throughout the route at Shea Goru, with some fairly gradual and some steep heights enroute.
-You will be at Hampta Pass after a trek for almost 4 to 5 hours, and you can enjoy the landscape and views of other famous peaks like Indrasen from the Hampta pass stop.
-The climate at the pass generally tends to be windy and cold enough making people stop here for less time.
+You have to trek for almost 7 to 8 hours on your third day to reach Shea Goru which is the best campsite throughout the route.
+The third-day trek will be with some fairly gradual and some steep heights enroute.
+You will be at Hampta Pass after a trek for almost 4 to 5 hours, and you can enjoy the landscape of other famous peaks like Indrasen from the Hampta pass stop.
+The climate at the pass generally tends to be cold enough making people stop here for less time.
 You have to climb steeply to cross the Hampta pass for about one hour.
-After a refreshing break at the Hampta pass, you have to descent sharp for almost two hours in the Lahaul valley which is followed by a simple and plain trek till the campsite at Shea Goru.
+After a break at the Hampta pass, you have to descent sharply for almost two hours in the Lahaul valley followed by a simple trek to the campsite at Shea Goru.
 You will cross the glaciers and some river streams, making your day more adventurous.

 Day 4, Shea Goru to Chhatru